 Part of what makes adaptogens so interesting and controversial is that they exert seemingly paradoxical effects, points out Jeff Bland, founder of the Personalized Lifestyle Medicine Institute.
 “The same herb may simultaneously enhance adrenal fun action while also helping an individual relax and sleep better.
 They can normalize levels of HPA hormones, raising those that are low while lowering those that are elevated.”

 There are other complicating factors in adaptogenic research efforts.
 The impact and effectiveness of adaptogenic herbs depend not only on the state of the person being tested but also how the herbs are grown and how they are harvested.
 Traditionally adaptogenic herbs have grown in some of the most inhospitable areas of the planet which likely gives them their stress and fatigue-fighting properties.
 The growing popularity of these herbs has meant that they are sometimes harvested too early.
-The roots of these herbs takes years of growth before they gain their full potential.
+The roots of these herbs take years of growth before they gain their full potential.
 Their growing popularity has meant that endangered wild crops are now being grown domestically.

 Also, the particular health benefits of adaptogens often depend on how they are combined with other adaptogens.

 “We do this in cooking all the time.
 We want a certain flavor.
 We want a certain spiciness, which is using herbs like basil, oregano, and other things together.
 This is common.
 We've always done this.
-Plants have long been combined together for the therapeutic effects,” says Dr. Low Dog.
+Plants have long been combined together for the therapeutic effects,” says Dr Low Dog.

-Ginseng, still widely used in Asia and a key component of many popular products sold in North America, is a stark example of the gap between public and scientific attitudes.
+Ginseng, still widely used in Asia and a key component of many popular products sold in North America is a stark example of the gap between public and scientific attitudes.
 An internet search reveals a long list of claims, citing numerous scientific studies, for ginseng’s benefits.
 It also reveals a long list of sites citing numerous scientific studies to say the exact opposite; that the benefits of ginseng have been wildly overestimated and supportive studies are mostly worthless.

 Just because it has been used for thousands of years is not a guarantee that it’s health benefits are legitimate, say skeptics.
 Western remedies for fever such as Tylenol or Aspirin are more effective than the traditional Chinese remedy of powdered rhino horns.
 Similarly, shark cartilage is useless in treating lung cancer.
-Nor is ginseng’s popularity a measurement of effectiveness.
+Nor is ginseng’s popularity a measurement of its effectiveness.

 History offers many examples of popular cures that proved to be totally ineffective.
 Also, herbal remedies are not as effective as the concentrated pharmaceuticals developed in labs.
 Willow bark was the original source of aspirin thanks to its active ingredient salicylic acid, but it is not as effective as the tablet which processed the extracted salicylic acid with acetylation making its analgesic effects much stronger.
-Bayer is a multimillion dollar company today, but willow bark tea occupies a very small niche market in health food stores.
+Bayer is a multimillion-dollar company today, but willow bark tea occupies a very small niche market in health food stores.
 Herbs that do not attract the attention of pharmaceutical companies most likely are too mild and cannot be turned into a commercial product.

-“For four decades, I’ve been skeptical of a prevailing belief in Western medicine: when a plant shows bioactivity in humans, we must attribute that effect to a single, predominant compound in the plant,” argues Dr. Weill in a 2010 Huffington Post article.
+“For four decades, I’ve been skeptical of a prevailing belief in Western medicine: when a plant shows bioactivity in humans, we must attribute that effect to a single, predominant compound in the plant,” argues Dr Weill in a 2010 Huffington Post article.
 Synthesizing a single molecule is popular because it allows drug companies to make billions in patents, he said.

 “Expensive as it is to the consumer, this faith in “single-agent” drugs would be acceptable if they actually yielded better results.
 But the fact is, the natural, whole plant often has both benefits and safety that put the isolated compounds to shame.”

 Promoters of herbal medicine point to deaths, addiction, and impairment that are increasingly associated with medically prescribed medications.
 The non-profit group Trust for America’s Health reported in 2013 that prescription drug abuse had become the nation’s top public health concern, as the number of drug overdose deaths - a majority of which are from prescription drugs - doubled in 29 states since 1999.
 The rates quadrupled in four of these states and tripled in 10 others.
-“Misuse and abuse of prescription drugs costs the country an estimated $53.4 billion a year in lost productivity, medical costs and criminal justice costs, and currently only one in 10 Americans with a substance abuse disorder receives treatment.”
+“Misuse and abuse of prescription drugs cost the country an estimated $53.4 billion a year in lost productivity, medical costs and criminal justice costs, and currently, only one in 10 Americans with a substance abuse disorder receives treatment.”